Donor Profile

 • Title II: Administration of Foreign Assistance provides operational funds for USAID.

-• Title V: Multilateral Assistance includes money for US voluntary contributions for various multilateral organizations, including to the World Bank and global environmental funds.
+• Title V: Multilateral Assistance includes money for US voluntary contributions to various multilateral organizations, including to the World Bank and global environmental funds.

 How does the US determine its ODA budget?